The Scent Before the Seller

 The scent reaches you before you've even seen the seller.

-If what reaches you from a distance already does something to you —
+So…here is a question worth sitting with: If what reaches you from a distance already does something to you — what would nearness be like?

-If clarity finds you occasionally, through a page, through fragments —
+If clarity finds you occasionally, through a page, through fragments — what would it mean to be regularly near its source?

-This isn't a strange question.
-It follows naturally.
+This isn't a strange question; It follows naturally.
 The way warmth makes you move toward it before you've decided anything.

-And this is something that deserves to be said plainly:
+And this is something that deserves to be said plainly: That pull is not shallow.

 It is not infatuation.
 It is not projection.
 It is not something to be explained away or quietly embarrassed about.